 Near our house, there is a large wooded marsh with a network of winding trails.
 Just about every day, either Kim or I or both of us are out taking a walk in that marsh.
 She takes amazing photographs with her phone of details that I walk right by.
 (See below.)

-The other day I stumbled upon three deer, and we all froze.
+The other day I stumbled upon three deer.
+We all froze.
 I bet I spent five full minutes standing there, quietly, having a staring contest with them.
 When they finally ran away, I marveled at their grace and power, and they reminded me a bit of NFL wide receivers.
 I love those encounters.

 And I am grateful for that marsh.

 Interestingly, it wasn’t one of the listed selling points when we bought our house.
-We didn’t even know it existed.
-But the funny thing is, if we ever move, the marsh would be one of the hardest things to let go of.
+We didn’t even know it existed until well after we moved in.
+But the funny thing is, when we do leave this home for the next adventure, the marsh will be one of the hardest things to let go of.

 Everyone knows that if you plan well and work hard, good things usually happen.
 But I’m sure we’d all agree that we have a number of blessings in our lives that we didn’t plan for, orchestrate, or frankly, don’t even deserve.

 Maybe it’s easier to look for reasons to panic, pout, and pontificate about how life stinks.
-But I think it’s more useful and uplifting to search for the good things we did nothing to earn and think about just how blessed we really are.
+But I think it’s more useful and uplifting to search for the good things we did nothing to earn and rejoice over just how blessed we really are.